Skip to main content

 spec:

-2. Worker Pool Config - minWorkerNodes in clusterVariant.*.nodePoolRequirements.workerPools[*] (used in either the AI Workload or ComputePool spec, depending on which path you use)
+2. Worker Pool Config - minWorkerNodes in the worker pool configuration, either in the AIWorkload or ComputePool spec.

 Example AIWorkload minWorkerNodes